SquarerFive/VoxelPlugin/README.md

 * Updated plugin to 4.23 and 4.24
 * Implemented Raytracing.

+NOTE: This is not backwards compatible.
+I have not tested this on a packaged project.

 TODO:
 * Foliage System (HISM, raytraced above camera to voxel world?)
 * Faster world generation